RemiBou/remibou.github.io/_posts/2018-10-28-Change-Blazor-DLL-extension-with-ASPNET-Core.md

 - I use the existing rewriting engine built-in ASPNET Core but you can use the one from your web server : nginx, apache, IIS ...
 - The regex is pretty simple, you can test yours here <http://regexstorm.net/tester>
+- your rewriter declaration must be one of the first in Configure
 - For testing I just extracted the powershell for getting the first request from chrome dev tools and changed the extension :

 ```powershell